 As any enthusiast of the galaxy far far away knows, the prequel trilogy heavily divided fans.
-Some loved it, some hated it, and many were somewhere in-between.
+Some loved it, some hated it, and many fell somewhere in-between.
 With a new cast and fresh setting, the impossibly high standards of the first three movies may have paved the path for an inevitable backlash of the prequels.

 6. Both Have Similar Names

 Taking it even further, each name sets the tone for its saga.
 A New Hope has an optimistic title, but the the movie begins in darkness.
-We see how the nefarious Empire reigns, yet throughout the trilogy, good slowly conquers evil and the Empire falls.
+We see how the nefarious Empire reigns, yet throughout the trilogy, good slowly conquers evil and the Empire collapses.

-5. Both Princesses Must Transfer Information
+5. Both Heroines Must Transfer Information

 4. Both Skywalkers Lose Their Family

 In Episode 4: Luke sulks as his uncle's farm anchors him to Tatooine.
 Thanks to Jedi Obi-Wan Kenobi, Luke escapes the desert planet, but only after his uncle and aunt are killed.